-The phrase ‘socialist architecture’ tends to evoke images of utilitarian buildings – imposing high rises and squat concrete structures devoid of all colour.
-But this is not the case in North Korea.
+The phrase ‘socialist architecture’ tends to evoke images of utilitarian buildings: imposing high rises and squat concrete structures devoid of all colour.
+But this is not the case in Pyongyang.

-Pyongyang’s skyline is dotted with tower blocks in bright shades of yellow, blue and green.
-The pastel-hued interiors of its leisure centres and theatres wouldn’t look out of place in a Wes Anderson film.
-Landmark buildings such as the Pyongyang Circus have a sci-fi feel – combining retro futuristic elements with features inspired by traditional Korean temples – while the Metro is decorated with lavish chandeliers and colourful murals.
+The city’s skyline is dotted with tower blocks in bright yellows, blues and greens.
+The pastel-hued interiors of its leisure centres and theatres look as if they belong in a Wes Anderson film.
+Landmark buildings such as the Pyongyang Circus have a sci-fi feel, combining retro futuristic elements with features inspired by traditional Korean temples, while the Metro is decorated with lavish chandeliers and colourful murals.
 The city presents a fascinating mish-mash of styles and its idiosyncratic buildings serve to promote the ideals of the ruling Workers’ Party.

 Oliver Wainwright visited North Korea for a week in 2015 with Beijing travel company Koryo Tours.
 While there, he photographed cultural venues, hotels, educational buildings and high rises.
 His images are brought together in a new book, Inside North Korea, which offers a rare look inside the secretive state.

 Wainwright’s photographs are arranged by type.
 There are chapters on housing and city views, monuments, sports and education buildings, museums and Metro stations.
 His introduction provides a brief guide to North Korean architecture – from the key principles that have shaped the design of its buildings to the influence of Soviet town planning on Pyongyang’s layout.
 (The city had to be rebuilt after it was destroyed by US bombs during the Korean War.)